Meditation for the Psychedelic Explorer: Approaches & Orientations

 It is commonly accepted within the larger community of psychedelic users that meditation is a useful and healthy thing to do.
 What is less commonly talked about are specifics: how exactly can meditation practice be helpful to people who use psychedelics?
 What approaches to meditation are likely to be most fruitful?
 And in what ways are the use of psychedelics and meditation practice not necessarily in alignment with each other?
 These questions are primarily what I would like to discuss in this article.

-When I was initially asked to write a piece about meditation for people interested in psychedelics, my immediate response was “I don’t know anything about meditation!”
-This was both unexpected and fairly amusing, as I have had a more or less daily meditation practice for the past eight years, at times practicing up to three hours a day, as well as both short and long retreats, and sitting with a number of contemporary teachers.
-I began meditating following an extremely difficult and destabilizing psychedelic experience in my early 20s, and have found it to be a nearly constant companion and grounding practice ever since.
+When I was initially asked to write a piece about meditation for people interested in psychedelics, my immediate response was, “I don’t know anything about meditation!”
+This was both unexpected and fairly amusing.
+I have had a more or less daily meditation practice for the past eight years.
+At times, I have practiced up to three hours a day, as well as both short and long retreats and sitting with a number of contemporary teachers.
+I began meditating following an extremely difficult and destabilizing psychedelic experience in my early 20s.
+I have found it to be a nearly constant companion and grounding practice ever since.

-Nevertheless, I feel that I have barely scratched the surface of meditation as a practice, and I hope to retain this ‘beginner’s mind’ for as long as I am able.
-Accordingly, please take this article as some thoughts from an enthusiastic practitioner, take what resonates with you into the laboratory of your own experience, and forget about the rest.
+Nevertheless, I feel that I have barely scratched the surface of meditation as a practice.
+I hope to retain this ‘beginner’s mind’ for as long as I am able.
+Accordingly, please take this article as some thoughts from an enthusiastic practitioner.
+Take what resonates with you into the laboratory of your own experience, and forget about the rest.

-There are literally thousands of techniques of meditation, from every conceivable spiritual tradition—far too many to discuss even a few in detail.
+There are literally thousands of techniques of meditation from every conceivable spiritual tradition.
+These are far too many to discuss, even a few in detail.
 Instead, I would like to present a few possible orientations to meditation practice.
-By ‘orientation’ I mean both intention, in the personal sense of ‘what is my goal or purpose in engaging with this practice,’ and a sense of the larger context or framework in which practice occurs.
-I think by and large orientation is more important than the specific practices we may engage with—sincerity and clarity of purpose or aspiration will take us further than searching constantly for the ‘right’ technique or set of practices.
-Accordingly, below are a few orienting ideas that may be useful when beginning, or reflecting on a meditation practice:
+By ‘orientation,’ I mean both intention, in the personal sense of ‘what is my goal or purpose in engaging with this practice,’ and a sense of the larger context or framework in which practice occurs.
+I think, by and large, orientation is more important than the specific practices we may engage with.
+Sincerity and clarity of purpose or aspiration will take us further than searching constantly for the ‘right’ technique or set of practices.
+Accordingly, below are a few orienting ideas that may be useful when beginning or reflecting on a meditation practice:

 Ground State Training

-This kind of work may begin with simple mindfulness— mindfulness of breath, of body, of our sensory environment, but will eventually lead us to the part of us that is always present, always unmoving, always uncluttered, simple, and content in spite of whatever else may be going on in our experience.
-By attuning to this part of ourselves, we develop a strong ability to discriminate between the parts of our experience that are useful and meaningful, and the parts that may simply be phantasmagoria or delusion.
+This kind of work may begin with simple mindfulness— mindfulness of breath, of body, of our sensory environment.
+But, it will eventually lead us to the part of us that is always present, always unmoving, always uncluttered, simple, and content in spite of whatever else may be going on in our experience.
+By attuning to this part of ourselves, we develop a strong ability to discriminate between the parts of our experience that are useful and meaningful and the parts that may simply be phantasmagoria or delusion.
 We also develop the capacity to remain present through mood or feeling states that we would otherwise find overwhelming, unacceptable, or aversive.

 Integration